dleigh/order-delivery-date-for-woocommerce-dow-discount/readme.txt

 ### This plugin allows you to do the following

 * For a given day of the week, within a date range or exclusive of date range, specify a flat amount of discount on shipping
+	* Specify specific text, with an amount placeholder (@amt@), that is placed next to the shipping amount. (e.g. "($10 off)")
 * For a given day of the week, within a date range or exclusive of date range, specify a discount percentage on shipping
+	* Specify specific text, with an amount placeholder (@amt@), that is placed next to the shipping amount. (e.g. "(30% discount)")
+* 1.1.0 You can specify a list of product ids and then whether to "include" or "exclude" those ids from the rest of the shipping discount rules
+* 1.1.0 You can specify a list of catagories and then whether to "include" or "exclude" those catagories from the rest of the shipping discount rules

 == Installation ==